google/ios-device-control/README.md

-# Ios Device Control Library
+# iOS Device Control Library

-Ios Device Control is a Java library for controlling real (physical) devices and simulated devices tethered to a device running macOS.
+iOS Device Control is a Java library for controlling real (physical) devices and simulated devices tethered to a device running macOS.
 This includes the ability to get system information, install and start applications, take screenshots, capture logs, and more!